goldenforever/goldenforever.github.io/Markdown/report.md

 #### Where are you now?

 I have completed the Requirement Specification.
-I *had* also nearly completed the Design, but in the last two weeks my ideas for development have changed drastically.
+I //had// also nearly completed the Design, but in the last two weeks my ideas for development have changed drastically.
 Particularly, I felt as if building the extra functionality into the compiler would be a much better way of rendering the page than changing it after compilation.
-This decision was partly due to the extra experience picked up in the module *'Compiler Design'* and due to noticing some performance issues.
+This decision was partly due to the extra experience picked up in the module //'Compiler Design'// and due to noticing some performance issues.

 An abbreviated version of the design is available on the website and is in the process of being added to.